polyverse/readhook-node-echo-server/README.md

-# redhook-node-hello-world
+# redhook-node-echo-server
-Test bed for using redhook to hook node-hello-world application.
+Test bed for using redhook to hook node-echo-server application.